-Do you ever get mysterious bruising that leaves you a bit confused about where or how you you got it from?
+Do you ever get mysterious bruising that leaves you a bit confused about where or how you got it?
 It happens to all of us.
 If you're anywhere near as clumsy as I am, you won’t stress too much about inexplicable bruising since you’ve learned to live with the consequences of tripping over things and bumping your arms and legs on a daily basis.
 However, if you notice that you’re bruising easily, this could be a sign of underlying issues regarding your health that should be addressed - not to mention the fact that you simply don’t want to be black and blue all the time.
 Fair enough!

 Aesthetically speaking, if you’re on a continual hunt for a concealer with the most coverage, or you’re hesitant when it comes to showing your skin due to bruises, it may be time to address the problem from the inside instead of trying to temporarily disguise it on the outside.
 Unsurprisingly, nutrition can definitely play a role.
 All-natural superfoods such as a premium Collagen Peptides supplement can aid in minimizing bruising, which is of little wonder considering collagen’s irreplaceable role in your skin’s health.